 - Hence introducing reservation based on economic criteria would invite judicial scrutiny.

 50 percent limit: The SC has put a cap for reservations at 50% – the current proposal will exceed the limit and hence could be legally challenged.

-Determining economic backwardness: Even if the bill is cleared, a major challenge would be to determine economic backwardness.
-There are concerns regarding inclusion and exclusion of persons under the criteria.
+Determining economic backwardness: is a major challenge as there are concerns regarding the inclusion and exclusion of persons under the criteria.

-Enforcement: Even if the bill is passed, the implementation would be a great challenge since the states do not have the finances to enforce even the present and constitutionally mandated reservations.
+Enforcement: The implementation of the legislation would also be a great challenge since the states do not have the finances to enforce even the present and constitutionally mandated reservations.

 Shrinking jobs: When the government is trying to restrict its public services through the advancement of technology in the government system, providing quota in jobs will be a useless move.

 Encouraging reservations: The intent of constitutional makers as originally manifested via Article 15 and 16 was to be reviewed after 10 years.
 However, instead of restricting the policy of positive discrimination, the government is pushing it in some or other forms.